Insurance giants and startups alike are using blockchain technology to prevent insurance fraud, track medical records, file claims, and more.

 Insurance has been around for centuries.
 As early as a thousand years ago, Chinese merchant seafarers were pooling together their wares in collective funds that would help pay for the damages of any individual’s capsized ship.

 Despite the rise of online brokers, many consumers still call insurance brokers by phone to purchase new policies.
-Policies themselves are often processed on paper contracts, which means claims and payments are error-prone and often require human supervision.
-Compounding this is the inherent complexity of insurance, which involves consumers, brokers, insurers and reinsurers, as well as insurance’s main product — risk.
+Policies are often processed on paper contracts, which means claims and payments are error-prone and often require human supervision.
+Compounding this is the inherent complexity of insurance, which involves consumers, brokers, insurers, and reinsurers, as well as insurance’s main product — risk.

 Each step in this collaborative process represents a potential point of failure in the overall system, where information can be lost, policies misinterpreted, and settlement times lengthened.

-Enter blockchain technology, a cryptographically secured form of shared record-keeping.
+Enter blockchain technology, a cryptographically-secured form of shared record-keeping.

 - Property & casualty (P&C) insurance: A shared ledger and insurance policies executed through smart contracts can bring an order of magnitude improvement in efficiency to property and casualty insurance.

 - Health insurance: With blockchain technology, medical records can be cryptographically secured and shared between health providers, increasing interoperability in the health insurance ecosystem.

 - Reinsurance: By securing reinsurance contracts on the blockchain through smart contracts, blockchain technology can simplify the flow of information and payments between insurers and reinsurers.

 - Life insurance: Blockchain technology can take the burden of filing a death claim away from family members by replacing the manual process of filing claims with an automated system built on a blockchain ledger.

 Read on for a deep dive into how blockchain technology is disrupting the insurance industry.